SkygearIO/features/features/22-email-verification/implementation.md

 if the user is not verified.
 A new error code with `VerificationRequired` is returned if the user is not verified.

-This preprocessor is to be added to all handlers that may require verification.
+This preprocessor is to be added to all non-auth handlers
-This preprocessor is also inserted to plugin handlers and lambdas that supply `verify_required` in registration info.

 ### Database